 Sometimes the area displayed is the opening area within the panel grid instead of the actual material area and this will act as a check for angled panels.
 Zero % Frame value on the Dashboard may also indicate that an override is required.

 When all materials have been set, select the Curtain Wall and click on the Populate Curtain Wall button.
 This will then provide details on the area, percentage glazed, percentage frame and Overall U-factor.
 It will also load this curtain wall into the list for sending to the report with its Revit ID.

-Clicking on the camera icon will export the data to CSV files.
-FenestraPro will then be able to read from this data to include in its calculations.
+Clicking on the camera icon will export the data to CSV files and the folder will open to display the files.